 The leather colour: This will quickly turn to honey and then antique brown.
 The more you use it, and especially if it gets wet a few times, the more quickly it gets darker.

 Preliminary view: The frame is good, not so slippery on the rails which means I don't have the problem that I often have of saddles after a while being in a different position than in which I had fastened them.
 The leather does look to work very well, and for a proper long term view of how long the leather lasts I would need to ride with a saddle much longer, there are indications that the saddle's leather is better selected than for Brooks' regular saddles.

 Experiences: Fairly comfortable from the start (using cycling clothes), esp. for racing.
 A lot of spring, too much even (for me).
 When pedalling at high frequency (road bike, ca. 100 rpm and higher) it almost gave me the feeling of bouncing off the saddle.
 But I'm not comfortable with more than 100 rpm in general (it's hard to keep on the saddle whichever type).
-With an upright position I still find it ok with bike clothing.
+With an upright position I still find it fine with bike clothing.
 Using normal clothes it's a bit less comfortable in that position.
 No real break-in signs yet after ca. 500 km.
 You need to take care it doesn't get wet or this saddle will stretch (and sag) a lot.

 Broken in sample with sagging leather: This happens in case of soft leather, and the leather varies in each saddle.
 It's impossible to predict but this one was extreme in how quickly it got broken in.
 A Swallow-ti that I had used for about 1500km showed no signs of sag/breaking in whatsoever to give an extreme other example.
 This Swallow chrome showed signs of breaking in (ripples in the leather around the area of the sit bones) after a few km already (I have never experienced that with any other sample of any saddle I used).
 This shows the difference in different samples of the same type of saddled, because of the leather.